 In the ACO's 2018 trip to Cornwall, we sang at Sherborne Abbey and Truro Cathedral and visited such sites as Tintagel Castle, St. Ives, and the Minack Theatre.

-We are currently planning our August 2020 trip to Durham Cathedral.
+We are currently planning our August 2024 trip to York Minster Cathedral.